ecmwf/open-ecpds/Options.md

 ### incoming.tmpPattern
 When incoming.tmpDetect is enabled, this feature allows specifying a regex pattern to identify temporary files.
 By default, a file is considered temporary if its filename (excluding the path) starts with a dot and/or ends with the .tmp extension (case-insensitive).

+### incoming.uploadPeriod
+Define the rolling time window for the upload byte quota set by "incoming.maxUploadBytes".
+If not set, the quota is disabled.

 ### incoming.version
 Allow specifying an optional version number for a file pushed by a user via the data portal.
 Use placeholders like "$date", "$timestamp", "$destination", "$target", "$original", and "$timefile" within the version, which will be substituted by their respective values.